stacksgov/sips/sips/sip-015/sip-015-network-upgrade.md

 1 contracts in epoch 2.1 can use the versioned smart contract payload described above.

+### Fixed: Miner Block-Commit Grace Period

+Today, a Stacks miner's probability of winning a sortition is proportional to the minimum of the spend from last block-commit mined, and the median spend of the last six block-commits sent.
+Because a block-commit transaction can be "late" -- i.e. it may not be mined in the intended burnchain block, but in a subsequent one -- the median block-commit spend is calculated as the median of the last six transactions _sent_ by the miner, _including_ those that were late.

+There was a bug in the implementation of this calculation whereby a late block-commit transaction was treated as absent [8].
+This not only prevented this block-commit's spend from being considered, but it also prevented all of the miner's _prior_ block-commits from being considered.
+As a result, the act of missing a block-commit had unduely negative impacts on mining -- for the next two blocks, their median block-commit spend would be calculated as zero.

+Upon further review from the Economics Consideration Advisory Board, it was determined that the original algorithm was also flawed.
+If a miner's previous six transactions would be considered regardless of how late they were, then a miner could send all six block-commits in the same burnchain block and have a non-zero chance of winning a Stacks block.
+This runs counter to the incentives this algorithm was designed to create, which were to encourage miners to mine persistently.

+Furthermore, in the act of validating this finding from the Economics CAB, it was discovered that the reference implementation does not check if a late block-commit paid to the intended burnchain block's PoX recipients.
+This is a logic bug that can only be fixed in a breaking change.
+Failure to fix this bug would further mean that a miner could simply pay themselves in block-commits they knew would be treated as late.
+This in turn would mean that a miner could (a) mine sporadically at the cost of a higher burnchain transaction fee, and (b) discount-mine profitably if the miner happend to also own the upcoming PoX reward slots.

+To address these findings, this SIP proposes two changes to how the grace period for late block-commits is handled:

+* A block-commit can be late by no more than one burnchain block.
+If it is late by two or more burnchain blocks, then none of its prior block-commits' spends will be considered for the median spend calculation when the miner mines next.
+This means that a miner must have mined in at least two consecutive burnchain blocks in order to have a non-zero chance of winning (i.e. their median spend would be half of the lower of the two spends).
+This also means that a miner's median spend calculation will not be affected by block-commits being late by one block, which is by far the most common miss distance for late block-commits.

+* A block-commit must always pay to its intended burnchain block's PoX recipients, even if it is late.
+If a miner does not do this for a late block-commit, their prior block-commits are not considered for their subsequent median spend calculations.

 # Related Work

 Most blockchains regularly execute coordinated breaking changes